Courtland, Virginia: History

 With the railroad, Courtland became a center for processing and warehousing agricultural produce such as peanuts and cotton from the surrounding county.
-The north-south oriented railroad was built on land owned by the Kindred family who divided their 106 acre tract into lots near the railroad.
+The north–south oriented railroad was built on land owned by the Kindred family who divided their 106 acre tract into lots near the railroad.
 New warehouses were built adjacent to the tracks as early as 1888 and were available for lease to local farmers and businesses.
 The post office was relocated beside the railroad.
 The bridge across the Nottoway was moved away from the center of town in the late 19th century, aligning with the existing bridge on U.S. Route 58 Business that parallels the railroad tracks.
-The Birdsong Storage Company began a peanut milling plant in Courland at the turn of the 20th century.
+The Birdsong Storage Company began a peanut milling plant in Courtland at the turn of the 20th century.
 A fertilizer plant opened alongside the railroad.

-In 1928 and 1929, the Courland Rosenwald School was built on the north side of Courtland for $4,000.
+In 1928 and 1929, the Courtland Rosenwald School was built on the north side of Courtland for $4,000.
 The Rosenwald Fund donated $500, the county contributed $2,500, and the town's African American community raised $1,00.
 Courtland experienced two large fires in 1934 and 1935, damaging many historic structures and resulting in new buildings being added to the downtown commercial district.
-The Southampton County Training School opened outside of Courland in 1937, providing the first access to grades 8 through 12 for African Americans in the county.
+The Southampton County Training School opened outside of Courtland in 1937, providing the first access to grades 8 through 12 for African Americans in the county.
 (Its name was changed to Riverview High School in 1963).

 In 1947, the Hancock Peanut Company opened a processing facility outside town and employed 77 people; its founder invented the peanut shelling machine in 1944.
 However, the railroad service ended after the 1970s, and the railroad depot was demolished.

 Geography

 Courtland is located at 36°42′57″N 77°3′58″W (36.715702, -77.066063).
 The town is the geographic center of Southampton County and the north shore of the Nottoway River that flows northwest to southeast.
-Courtland is located around the intersection of U.S. Route 58 Business (Main Street), which runs roughly north/south, and U.S. Route 58 (Meherrin Road), which intersects from the west.
+Courtland is located around the intersection of U.S. Route 58 Business (Main Street), which runs roughly north–south, and U.S. Route 58 (Meherrin Road), which intersects from the west.

 Courtland is in the Tidewater region with flat, sandy lands.
 East of Courtland is the swampy, forested river margin of the Nottoway River.
 The area surrounding the town consists of agricultural fields and scattered woodlands and swamps.